JasonLiu1229/University-Vault/DS/Session/Session 3.md

 ![[Pasted image 20240303145932.png]]
 #### IaaS
 Infrastructure as a Service **provisions hardware, software and equipment to deliver software application environments** with a resource usage-based pricing model.
-The resulting infrastructure can scale up and down dynamically based on application resource needs.
+The resulting infrastructure can scale dynamically based on application resource needs.

 IaaS offers virtualized computing resources over the internet.
 It provides fundamental IT resources such as virtual machines, storage, and networks, allowing users to rent these resources on a pay-as-you-go basis.
 This model gives users high flexibility and control over the infrastructure.
 Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).